Loading...

 Cost, fabric, timing, and what to expect.

-Reupholstery cost in San Antonio and Austin depends almost entirely on size and fabric.
-A dining chair seat runs $80 to $150 per chair.
+Reupholstery cost in San Antonio and Austin depends almost entirely on the piece and fabric.
+A drop-in dining chair seat runs $80 to $150 per chair.
+A fully upholstered dining chair runs $200 to $400 per chair.
+An ottoman or bench runs $300 to $700.
 A wing chair or accent chair runs $700 to $1,200 plus fabric.
-A standard three-seat sofa runs $1,800 to $3,500 plus fabric.
-Mid-grade fabric adds $40 to $80 per yard, and a full sofa typically needs 14 to 18 yards.
+Mid-grade fabric adds $40 to $80 per yard.
 Every quote is itemized in writing — labor, fabric, supplies, and any frame repair listed separately so you see exactly where your money goes.

 For low-end furniture, buying new is usually cheaper.
-For mid-range and high-end pieces — especially anything with a hardwood frame, 8-way hand-tied springs, or sentimental value — reupholstery wins on cost-per-year, quality, and customization.
-A $3,000 reupholstery on a quality vintage sofa lasts 25+ years.
-The same money buys a $1,500 retail sofa that will be in a landfill in five years.
+For mid-range and high-end pieces — especially anything with a hardwood frame, hand-tied springs, or sentimental value — reupholstery wins on cost-per-year, quality, and customization.
+Recovering a quality vintage accent chair for a few hundred dollars keeps it in service for decades, while the same money at retail buys a flat-pack chair that disintegrates in a few years.
 The math favors reupholstery for anything you want to keep long-term.

-Once fabric arrives at our shop, most reupholstery takes three to six weeks.
-Dining chair sets are at the short end (two to three weeks).
-Full sofas with frame repair, spring rebuild, and custom welting run five to seven weeks.
+Once fabric arrives at our shop, most chair and seat reupholstery takes two to five weeks.
+Drop-in dining chair seats are at the short end (one to two weeks).
+Fully upholstered chairs with frame repair, spring rebuild, and custom welting run three to five weeks.
 Fabric lead time varies — in-stock fabric ships in three to five days, while special-order patterns can take two to six weeks.
 We confirm both timelines in writing before any deposit is taken.

-A standard three-seat sofa needs 14 to 18 yards of 54-inch fabric.
-A wing chair needs 7 to 9 yards.
-A loveseat needs 10 to 12 yards.
-Dining chair seats need about 0.5 yard each.
+A drop-in dining chair seat needs about 0.5 yard of 54-inch fabric each.
+A fully upholstered dining chair needs roughly 1.5 to 2 yards.
+An ottoman or bench needs 3 to 5 yards.
+A wing chair or accent chair needs 7 to 9 yards.
 Patterns with large repeats (florals, plaids) need 20% to 40% more fabric to align the pattern across the piece.
 We measure every job individually and quote exact yardage before you order fabric.

 Yes — Customer Own Material (COM) is welcome and very common.
 Just have it shipped directly to our shop, and we will inspect for flaws, calculate yardage requirements, and pattern-match before cutting.
-We also work with major fabric houses (Kravet, Schumacher, Lee Jofa, Robert Allen, Sunbrella, Crypton) and can order on your behalf with trade pricing.
+You can choose designer fabric or bring your own — we handle the rest from there.

 Performance fabrics are designed for exactly this — Crypton, Sunbrella, and Revolution are the three most popular.
 They resist stains, repel moisture, clean with water and mild soap, and stand up to claws and spilled juice without wear-marking.
 Avoid silk, raw linen, or anything labeled dry-clean only.
 Leather is also excellent for households with pets and kids if you accept some natural patina over time.

-Yes — antique reupholstery is a core specialty.
-Pre-1950 pieces typically have hardwood frames, 8-way hand-tied springs, and tack-built construction worth preserving.
+Yes — antique chair and seat reupholstery is a core specialty.
+Pre-1950 chairs typically have hardwood frames, hand-tied springs, and tack-built construction worth preserving.
 We strip carefully to assess original construction, repair the frame and springs as needed, and rebuild with either period-correct materials (horsehair, jute webbing, hide glue) or modern equivalents — your choice.
 The structural work alone often justifies the cost on antique pieces.

 Some, yes.
 We can change cushion fill (tighter or softer), add or remove tufting, change skirt style or remove it entirely, switch from cord welt to flange or remove welting, and update nailhead trim.
-We cannot change the basic frame shape — a tuxedo sofa stays a tuxedo sofa, a Chesterfield stays a Chesterfield.
+We cannot change the basic frame shape — a parsons chair stays a parsons chair, a wing chair stays a wing chair.
 Cosmetic style changes are easy; structural style changes require building a new piece.

 Yes — we serve Austin and the greater Austin metro including Round Rock, Cedar Park, Georgetown, Pflugerville, Lakeway, Bee Cave, Bastrop, Kyle, and Dripping Springs.
-Pickup and delivery from our San Antonio workshop is included on jobs over $800.
+Complimentary pickup and delivery from our San Antonio workshop is always free, no minimum.
 Most Austin reupholstery jobs are scheduled within one to two weeks of fabric arrival.

 Yes.
 All structural work — frame repair, spring re-tying, webbing — carries a one-year guarantee against repair failure under normal household use.
 Workmanship on fabric application (seams, welting, button tufting) is guaranteed against failure for 90 days.
 Fabric wear, fading, or pet damage is not covered, but anything that fails because of how we built it gets fixed at no cost.